Interview with Stefan Mauron

 When will 5G be launched?
 So far, the wireless interface hasn't even been standardised...

 Standardisation is currently proceeding at full speed, and we are expecting an initial standardisation paper at the end of 2017.
-Swisscom is assuming that 5G will be commercially available in Switzerland from 2020 on.
+Swisscom is assuming that 5G will be commercially available in Switzerland at the end of 2018.

 Will all features of 5G become available at the same time?

 No, technologies like NB-IoT or Edge Computing could be introduced earlier.
 5G won’t arrive as a big bang, but rather as an evolving technology which will build up on, among other things, 4.5G.